Yahoo in talks to buy Network Distribution News for $300 million - report

-SAN FRANCISCO Yahoo Inc is in preliminary talks to acquire online video service News Distribution Network for $300 million, according to a report in the Wall Street Journal on Monday.
+SAN FRANCISCO Yahoo Inc is in preliminary talks to acquire online video service News Distribution Network for $300 million (180 million pounds), according to a report in the Wall Street Journal on Monday.

 The deal could further Yahoo's efforts to bolster its online video programming and video advertising revenue, according to the report, which cited anonymous sources.
 NDN is a video syndication service that works with newspapers and other online publishers.